aws/aws-kms-xksproxy-api-spec/xks_proxy_api_spec.md

 1. **ciphertext** - Base64 encoded ciphertext generated by the external key manager from provided plaintext.
 Since `AES_GCM` is a stream cipher, the length of the ciphertext MUST be the same as the length of the plaintext.
 2. **ciphertextMetadata:** The XKS Proxy MAY return up to 20 bytes of ciphertext metadata for internal housekeeping, e.g. an external key manager may implement automatic key rotation and use the extra bytes to encode versioning of the key material.
 This is an OPTIONAL, vendor-specific field.
 When present, the size of the field MUST NOT exceed 20 bytes and the value MUST be Base64-encoded (the encoded string will be more than 20 bytes).
 The XKS Proxy MUST append the  `ciphertextMetadata` to the `additionalAuthenticatedData` before normal AES GCM processing to ensure that integrity protection offered by the `authenticationTag` extends to the `ciphertextMetadata`.
 NOTE: It is important to explicitly include the length of `additionalAuthenitcatedData` and the length of the `ciphertextMetadata` to avoid unintended successful decrypts, e.g. when a caller calls encrypt with no `additionalAuthenticatedData`, receives a `ciphertextMetadata` in the response and then calls decrypt passing the `ciphertextMetadata` as `additionalAuthenticatedData` and no `ciphertextMetadata`.
 The AAD input for the external key manager should be computed as (2-byte length of `additionalAuthenticatedData` in big-endian format || `additionalAuthenticatedData` || 1-byte length of `ciphertextMetadata` || `ciphertextMetadata`) where || represents concatenation of the binary values after Base64 decoding.
 If the `additionalAuthenticatedData` or `ciphertextMetadata` is not present, the corresponding length MUST be set to zero.
 If the inclusion of the lengths represents a departure from previously implemented behavior, the XKS proxy SHOULD encode the new behavior in the `ciphertextMetadata` and use the encoding to follow the same behavior during decrypt as was used for the corresponding encrypt.
 Otherwise, previously generated ciphertext will no longer be decryptable.
 For example, let's say version A of an XKS proxy concatenated the `ciphertextMetdata` directly to `additionalAuthenticatedData` (without including the lengths) but Version B implements new guidance then there needs to be a mechanism to distinguish whether a decrypt call should use the old way or the new way to create the AAD for the external key manager.
 If Version B always implements the new behavior then ciphertext created by Version A will no longer be decryptable.
 The `ciphertextMetadata` is the natural place to encode this difference in how the `authenticationTag` was created.
 3. **initializationVector** - Base64 encoded initialization vector generated by the external key manager that was used during encrypt operation.
-The initialization vector MUST be either 12 bytes (96 bits) or 16 bytes (128 bits)
+The initialization vector MUST be either 12 bytes (96 bits) or 16 bytes (128 bits).
+The Base64 encoding will have 16 bytes or 24 bytes.
 4. **authenticationTag** - Base64 encoded message authentication code generated by external key manager performing AES-GCM encryption.
 Authentication tag size MUST be 16 bytes (128 bits).
 Some key managers append the authentication tag to the ciphertext.
 In such cases, the XKS proxy MUST separate the two before composing the response.
 5. **ciphertextDataIntegrityValue** - This field is a Base64 encoded hash computed over the \
 `additionalAuthenticatedData` (if present in the request), `ciphertextMetadata` (if present), \